 Let's make this amazing dessert:

-Step 2: Preheat oven, grease a baking pan with butter and semolina.
+Step 2: Preheat the oven, grease a baking pan with butter and semolina.

 Step 3: Mix dry ingredients (semolina, flour, baking powder, etc.).
 This ensures even distribution and avoids clumping.